BBL-lab/bbl-website/content/authors/tatum-holley/_index.md

   - Lab members
 ---

 Tatum Holley is a research assistant and lab manager in the Brain, Behavior, and Learning Lab.
 She holds a BA in Psychology from Bates College.
-She oversees the day-to-day running of the lab's research projects — participant recruitment, scheduling, data collection and cognitive testing with children, and the practical coordination that keeps studies running smoothly.
+She oversees the day-to-day running of the lab's research projects, including participant recruitment, scheduling, data collection and cognitive testing with children.